 We put pine nuts and coriander seeds in a skillet over medium low heat (3.5 on our stove) and heated them for about 3-5 minutes, turning them and moving them with a spatula to try to get an even toasting.
 We also tossed in a pinch of pink Himalayan sea salt while they cooked.

-Once toasted, we put the pine nuts and coriander seeds into a mortar and let them cool to room temperature for about 15 minutes.
-(We were concerned that using the pestle on hot pine nuts might make the oil separate, which was not our aim.)
+Once toasted, we put the pine nuts and *coriander seeds into a mortar and let them cool to room temperature for about 15 minutes. (*If you have it available, you could use un-toasted green coriander for this recipe and get amazing results.)

 Once cooled, we used the pestle to grind the pine nuts, coriander, and salt into a crumbly-paste consistency, which is used as the bed for the other ingredients when plated.
 The flavor combination was unreal.
 Definitely something we’ll make again.